msalemor/azure-comosdb-for-developers/DotnetDockerImage-README.md

-﻿# .Net Core Image
+﻿# Create a Linux .Net Core Docker Image

 ## Requirements

+This guide is for Linux users, though the steps apply equally in Windows.
+In Visual Studio, you can create docker images easily.
+For this guide the requirements are that you have installed:

-- Install donet CLI
+- dotnet CLI
-- Install docker
+- docker

 ## Using the dotnet CLI to create and build a solution

-The following commands will create a .Net Core solution, a class library project and a MVC project.
+The following commands will create a .Net Core solution, two class library projects and a MVC project.
-Once the projects are created, a reference is added from the MVC project to the class library.
+Once the projects are created, reference are added between the projects.
 Finally, the projects are added to the solution.
 The restore is at the solution level and it will restore all packages for all the projects in the solution.
 Finally, the solution is built or published.

+> **Note:** There are a lot of examples out on the Internet about publising a single .Net Core project, but this example is more enterpise where the solution has many projects and references.

 ```bash